 There were transfers of HK\$5,721 million of precious metals from level 1 to level 2 for the Group during 2020 as a result of calibrations of market observable inputs on precious metals.
 The impact arising from such calibrations was insignificant to the fair value measurement of precious metals.
 There were no other non-financial asset transfers between level 1 and level 2 for the Group during the year (2019: Nil).

-(B) Reconciliation of level 3 items
+- 5.3 Non-financial instruments measured at fair value (continued) - (B) Reconciliation of level 3 items